kisek/fpga_arty_a7_st7789/README.md

 You can simulate this module in a Linux GUI environment.
 Please see the Makefile for instructions on how to compile and run the simulation.

+For the compilation, you may require the Cairo 2D graphics library.
+Please install it by **apt install libcairo-dev** for the Ubuntu environment.

 ![Screenshot 2024-11-04 105130](https://github.com/user-attachments/assets/0a0e261f-817b-4a9a-9a51-19ba3de40040)